-The hr-iNFO Funkkolleg security analyses subjective fears and objective hazards.
-There is an insight into the current security research, which by long since is interdisciplinarly organized and aspects from politics, technology and psychology are interlinked.
+The hr-iNFO Funkkolleg security analysed subjective fears and objective hazards.
+There was an insight into the current security research, which by long since is interdisciplinarly organized and aspects from politics, technology and psychology are interlinked.

-In the framework of the Funkkolleg security hr-iNFO sends a total of 25 radio shows about the topic "security" from 7, November 2016 until 29, May 2017.
-The broadcasting date is monday at 20.35 Uhr on hr-iNFO.
-You can find an overview about exact broadcasting times and the topics here.
+In the framework of the Funkkolleg security hr-iNFO sent a total of 25 radio shows about the topic "security" from 7, November 2016 until 29, May 2017.

-The radio series focuses through the inclusion of additional material and podcasts on a multimedial concept of further education.
-The offer is added by events of the Volkshochschulen in Hessia and by cooperating events of the TU Darmstadt and hr-iNFO.
-Furthermore within the series a certified training for teachers and a certificate upon the successful completion of the training program based on an online and presence exam will be offered.
+The radio series focused through the inclusion of additional material and podcasts on a multimedial concept of further education.
+The offer was added by events of the Volkshochschulen in Hessia and by cooperating events of the TU Darmstadt and hr-iNFO.
+Furthermore within the series a certified training for teachers and a certificate upon the successful completion of the training program based on an online and presence exam was offered.
 Further information, podcasts and material you may find on the website of the Funkkolleg.

-Scientifically the Funkkolleg is supported by Prof. Peter Buxmann, CRISP scientist at the TU Darmstadt, head of the field Wirtschaftsinformatik and the business incubator HIGHEST.
-In addition to the series the TU Darmstadt offers learning opportunities with additional material, cross-links and thought-provoking impulses.
+Scientifically the Funkkolleg was supported by Prof. Peter Buxmann, CRISP scientist at the TU Darmstadt, head of the field Wirtschaftsinformatik and the business incubator HIGHEST.
+In addition to the series the TU Darmstadt offered learning opportunities with additional material, cross-links and thought-provoking impulses.

 This year´s Funkkolleg is a cooperative project of hr-iNFO, der Hessische Volkshochschulverband, das Hessische Kultusministerium and the TU Darmstadt.